-- authenticateUser: verifies if a user is authenticated with a password for performing a certain operation - deleteObjectVersion: allows the elimination of one version or all versions of an object - getAxobj: allows to obtain from an axoid, the Did representation of an object. - getModifiedAxoidAfter: returns a list of AXOIDs that have been modified after a certain timestamp given as input parameter. - getObjectURI: returns the URI of the object/version passed as in parameters - getUserIdFromNick: returns the userId (axuid) associated to the given nickname - listAvailableVersion: allows to get th numbers of all the available versions of an object - setUnavailable: sets an object as unavailable.
+- authenticateUser: verifies if a user is authenticated with a password for performing a certain operation - deleteObjectVersion: allows the elimination of one version or all versions of an object - getAxobj: allows to obtain from an axoid, the Did representation of an object.

+- getModifiedAxoidAfter: returns a list of AXOIDs that have been modified after a certain timestamp given as input parameter. - getObjectURI: returns the URI of the object/version passed as in parameters - getUserIdFromNick: returns the userId (axuid) associated to the given nickname - listAvailableVersion: allows to get th numbers of all the available versions of an object

 Other functionalities implemented are related to the web services that are related to the database.
-Implemented web services, which details can be found in the specification document DE 3.1.2E Database-Gathering version 2.3 or higher are:
+Implemented web services, which details can be found in the specification document DE 3.2.1.2.9.